suragnair/ProbabilisticGraphicalModels/README.md

 - parameter learning for Bayesian Network from observed data samples (counting and smoothing)
 - gradient ascent to learn parameters of a Markov Network from observed data samples

-I'm still working on the documentation.
 If you think you could use this code, let me know and I'll speed up the documentation!